-- The Board is not planning a fundamental review of IAS 37 stakeholders tell us that most aspects work well in practice. - Notably, the staff plan to recommend the Board does not review the recognition criteria, overall measurement objective or disclosure requirements. - The reasons are explained on pages 16-19.
+The Board is not planning a fundamental review of IAS 37 stakeholders tell us that most aspects work well in practice.

+Notably, the staff plan to recommend that the Board does not review the criteria for recognising liabilities, the overall measurement objective or the disclosure requirements.
+The reasons are explained on slides 16-19.

 - Do you agree that the Board should undertake a project to make targeted improvements to IAS 37 and that the project should focus on: - 1.
 Aligning the liability definition and supporting guidance with the Conceptual Framework, possibly replacing IFRIC 21 Levies?
-See pages 4-7 - Clarifying which costs to include in the measure of a provision?
-See pages 8-10 - 3.
+See slides 4-7 - Clarifying which costs to include in the measure of a provision?
+See slides 8-10 - 3.
 Specifying whether the rate at which provisions are discounted should reflect the entity's own credit risk?
-See pages 11-13 - Do you think the Board should consider any other targeted improvements to IAS 37?
+See slides 11-13 - Do you think the Board should consider any other targeted improvements to IAS 37?